Hanro50/GMLL/README3.md

 ## Fixes include:
 Further sound fixes (Really early Alpha builds)
-> They want a certain resource file that no longer exists.
+> They want a certian resource file that no longer exists.

 Minecraft skin fixes (From Minecraft Alpha)
 > All alpha builds that pinged the skin servers worked! ...or appeared to work.
 Need more testing.